-Beer Pong is generally played by teams of two in which each team takes turn throwing a ping pong ball into the other team’s cups.
+Beer Pong is generally played by teams of two in which each team takes turn throwing a table tennis ball into the other team’s cups.
 Once a ball lands in a cup, the cup is taken away and the opponent then drinks the contents of the cup.
 If both teammates hit cups, the balls are rolled back and they get to shoot again.
 The team that successfully hits all of the opponent’s cups wins the game.
 Since there are a vast amount of variation on the game, it is good to quickly go over things like racks and bouncing/swatting before the game begins.
 Winner of the game typically stays on the table and awaits next challenger.
 A list is generally formed to keep track of who is next to play.

 If it is the first game of the night, the first shot is decided by “Eyes.”
 This is when a player from each team shoots the ball while maintaining eye contact with their opponent throughout their shot.
 If both players miss or both players make it, their partners now shoot.
 This goes on until one person makes it and their opponent does not.
 The hit cup is not removed; the ball is taken out and rolled back to the team that sank the shot If it is not the first game, the winner of the previous game shoots first.
 If new teams are formed or if the winning team retires, “Eyes” is done again to see who goes first.